ismaildakrory/immich-memories-notify/README.md

 1. Script fetches memories from Immich API
 2. Filters for today's "On This Day" memories
-3. Sends rich notification via ntfy with thumbnail
-4. You receive notification on your phone!
+3. Groups by year and selects up to 3 years (random if more)
+4. Sends first notification immediately, then spaces the rest throughout the day
+5. You receive cozy notifications with thumbnails from each year!

 ## Requirements